-Role/responsibilities of executive directors: “het bestuur”.
-They act as a go-between the Independent Advisory Board and the rest of the organization.
+Role/responsibilities of the Board of Directors: “het bestuur”.
+They act as a go-between the sponsors, the volunteers, the projects of choice, and other stakeholders.
 They are the legal signatories and have financial responsibilities of the accounts.
-They may also be members of the management board but also responsible for the overall management of the charity and direction and ensure that the managers are following the correct strategic direction.
-They can be removed by the independent advisory board by unanimity for misconduct, misrepresentation and breach of ethical behaviour.
+They are responsible for the overall management of the charity and direction and ensure that A4C is following the correct strategic direction.

 Marc de Kloe

 He was previously Managing Director at Adamas Asset Management, an Asian based alternative asset manager and responsible for the Global Alternatives and Funds team for ABN AMRO Private Banking.
 He has a background in law and asset management, with over 20 years of investment experience including business development, fund management, legal, due diligence, selection, structuring, investments and ultimately sales.
 Marc has an LLB in English and German Law, from the University of Kent, an LLM in European Business Law from the University of Amsterdam and an MBA from Vlerick Business School.
 Marc is Dutch and has lived in Germany, France, Belgium and Luxembourg before moving to The Netherlands in 2007.
 Marc has two sons and is a co-founder of A4C.